 This nature park protects the large sand dunes at the mouth of the Rio Cávado.
 It is over 18 kilometers long and only sparsely vegetated, yet the plant life here is sufficient to keep the sand from blowing away.
 The dunes form a natural barrier to the Atlantic storms that frequent the area and which power the numerous traditional windmills.
 One can understand why many consider this nature park to be the most beautiful landscape in Portugal, especially when the midday sun bathes it in a soft, warm light.
 Most visitors come to watch the migratory birds or to go for a swim.
 If you walk several hundred meters inland, you will quickly find yourself alone in a fragrant pine forest.

-Picturesque place on the Lima river
+Picturesque town on the Lima river

-The town on the shores of Lima is located on the old pilgrimage route to Santiago di Compostela and is a good starting point for trips to the Peneda-Gerês National Park.
+The town on the shores of the Lima river is located on the old pilgrimage route to Santiago di Compostela and is a good starting point for trips to the Peneda-Gerês National Park.
 Ponte da Barca looks especially beautiful from the bridge, which crosses the river since the 15th century.
-Worth seeing is the church in the old town with coffered ceiling and a silver cross of King Manuel I.
+Worth seeing is the church in the old town with panelled ceiling and a silver cross of King Manuel I.

 Roman bridge over the Lima